 sudo pacman -S --needed virtualbox-guest-utils xf86-video-vmware

 The above packages are just for reference.
 You can also install the ones you require.

-Now it’s time to enable the display manager and network manager as a service.
-So that next time you log on, they can run automatically by systemd.
+Now it’s time to enable the display and network manager as a service.
+So that the next time you log on, they can run automatically by systemd.

 systemctl enable lightdm systemctl enable NetworkManager